amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 # 5. Discussion

 ## 5.2 Quantum mechanics eigenvalue calculations
-From the figures(@fig:qfig1, @fig:qfig1) presented in the results we see that while a higher number of integration points yields better results, though also rapidly increasing time.
+From the figures (@fig:qfig1 and @fig:qfig2) presented in the results we see that while a higher number of integration points yields better results, though also rapidly increasing time.

 With the changing of $\rho_{max}$ we see that first the error decreases, but after $\rho_{max} = 5$ we actually start to see an increase in error again.
 This might be because a higher $\rho_{max}$ gives a bigger step-size which again gives lower numbers on the off-diagonal elements, which in turn yields fewer Jacobi rotations before the off-diagonal elements are below the tolerance for being called zero.